 4.2.
 Electronic Communication Devices, Including Paging Devices, Cellular Phones, Walkie-Talkies and Similar Devices

-Students shall not use any electronic communication device, including but not limited to paging devices, cellular phones, smart phones, walkie-talkies, and similar devices, during instructional time or on school buses (O.C.G.A. § 20-2-1183).
+Students shall not use any electronic communication device, including but not limited to paging devices, cellular phones, smart phones, tablets, lap-tops, Apple Watches, walkie-talkies, and similar devices, during instructional time or on school buses (O.C.G.A. § 20-2-1183).
 Students sending inappropriate messages and/or images via electronic communication devices or the internet could result in criminal consequences.

 1st Offense: Warning and confiscation of the device.
 Confiscated devices will be returned only to the parent/guardian.